vorg-san/snx_stats/README.md

 Clone this repo to any folder and inside it run "npm install".

-## Configuration
+## Configuration 'src/config.js'

-There are some secret keys to be set on the system for this bot to function properly, their names can be seen in the src/config.js file.
+There are some secret keys to be set on the system for this bot to function properly:
+ - DeFi Pulse API key - create account and get one here https://data.defipulse.com/dashboard/egs
+ - Twitter API keys - create Standalone APP here https://developer.twitter.com/en/portal/projects-and-apps

-Variable 'minutesIntervalBotPost'  sets the minimum interval of minutes between data collection and subsequent twitter status update.
+Variable 'minutesIntervalBotPost' sets the minimum interval of minutes between cycles of data collection and subsequent twitter status update.

 ## Run